fallow24/3DTK-quickstart/README.md

 make config
 ```

-Configure your build flags and generate buildfiles ("c" to configure, "g" to generate).
+Configure your build flags, such as ROS-, OpenCV-, or 3DConnexion-support, and generate buildfiles ("c" to configure, "g" to generate).
 Then, install:
 ```shell
 make -j<NUMBER_OF_CPUS>
 ```

+## ROS support

+If you plan on using the toolkits programms with ROS, enable support using ==make config== and check the ==WITH_ROS== flag.
+Make sure you have the following dependencies on your system:
+ - ROS distribution of your choice (kinetic, noetic, ...)
+ - ros-<distro>-tf2-sensor-msgs
+ - orocos-bfl (liborocos-bfl-dev)

+## Get started using the 3D toolkit

 To start, place datasets in the "dat" folder and show them with
 ```shell